 I grew up in NE Portland and still live there with my spouse and two children.
 I enjoy being rooted in a place where I am connected with people and resources that I’ve known and accessed for decades.
 I was raised by a single parent who entered sobriety early in my childhood.
 I was lucky enough to be surrounded by a community of adults living in recovery as a model for wellness.
 I spent afternoons and weekends accompanying my mother to work at a local social service agency.
 This shaped my values around service to the most vulnerable members of our community struggling within oppressive systems and taught me the importance of supporting working parents by creating environments where families are welcome.

 I pursued a joint degree in law and social work at the University of Michigan because I wanted to use both advocacy and connection to help people overcome challenges.
 After earning my degrees I returned to Portland to practice juvenile law at Metropolitan Public Defender.
 I found the work immensely rewarding and loved my clients and my colleagues.
 After having my first daughter, I left that office and worked with a plaintiff’s attorney on a civil rights suit for foster children.
-I then joined the Oregon Attorney Assistance Program as an Attorney Counselor, and became a Licensed Clinical Social Worker having completed more than 3,500 postgraduate social service hours.
-Currently, I am a Chief Attorney at Metropolitan Public Defender as well as the Group Facilitator and Educator at the OAAP.
+I then joined the Oregon Attorney Assistance Program as an attorney counselor, and became a Licensed Clinical Social Worker having completed more than 3,500 postgraduate social service hours.

 My therapeutic approach is informed by Rogerian Person-Centered Therapy, Acceptance and Commitment Therapy, Interpersonal Neurobiology, and Mindfulness and Self-Compassion practices.
 I have honed these skills working with people experiencing houselessness, families facing interpersonal violence, and individuals struggling with addictions and other mental health symptoms.
 Almost all of the people I work with have experienced trauma.